villar10/qualtrics-tlx-w-performance/README.md

 # qualtrics-tlx

-Custom css for NASA-TLX in Qualtrics
+Custom css for NASA-TLX in Qualtrics.
+This is forked from https://github.com/CMU-TBD/qualtrics-tlx to add the proper scale of "Perfect" to "Failure" as in the original NASA-TLX.
+It involves slightly more steps as a result of this, but avoids confusion around the scale for that question.

 ## Summary